cs-au-dk/jalangilogger/README.md

 - The [log-readers/java/src/dk/au/cs/casa/jer/types](log-readers/java/src/dk/au/cs/casa/jer/types) contains Java files that describes what an entry in a log file can look like (see JavaDoc for further information).
 - The [log-readers/java/](log-readers/java/) log-reader implementation can be thought of as the log-reader reference implementation.

+- TODO explain where the corresponding source files can be found (rename test directory?)

 ### Using log files in Java

 Java version 1.8+ is required to run this implementation.